PaddlePaddle/PaddleRS/docs/CONTRIBUTING_en.md

 - Line length: No more than 80 characters per line (either code or comment), especially for lines in a docstring.

-- Parentheses: Parentheses can be used for line concatenation, but do not use unnecessary parentheses in `if` judgments.
+- Parentheses: Parentheses can be used for line concatenation, but do not use unnecessary parentheses in `if` conditions.

 - Exceptions: Throw and catch exceptions with as specific an Exception type as possible, and almost never use the base class `Exception` (unless the purpose is to catch any exception of any type).